 Keep on Walking

 Whilst the thought of braving the cold over Christmas isn’t always that appealing, especially after a big dinner, your dog still needs to have his regular exercise – as do you!
-Where possible try to keep dog walks at their usual times and duration throughout the holidays, so there is minimal disruption to their routine.
-If you take your dog out first thing in the morning and a longer walk in the afternoon, try to keep this up and not let this slip.
+Where possible, try to keep dog walks at their usual times and duration throughout the holidays so there is minimal disruption to their routine.
+If you take your dog out first thing in the morning and a long walk in the afternoon, try to keep this up and not let this slip.

 Other key aspects of their routine include feeding times and snacking.
-Naturally over Christmas, eating routines go out the window, as there always seems to be something to graze on.
-However, it’s important to remember your dog still needs to stick to his usual meal times and portions sizes where possible.
+Naturally, over Christmas, eating routines go out the window, as there always seems to be something to graze on.
+However, it’s important to remember your dog still needs to stick to his usual meal times and portion sizes where possible.
 Also, be aware of giving your pooch treats.
-Too many and the wrong kind, could give him an upset stomach or result in weight gain.
+Too many and the wrong kind could give him an upset stomach or result in weight gain.

-Caring for your dog at Christmas simply takes a little consideration for their usual daily routine.
-By maintaining their walks and feeding rituals, as well as giving them places to retreat and a little extra attention, you’ll hopefully make for a thoroughly enjoyable Christmas for you and your dog.
+Caring for your dog at Christmas takes a little consideration for their usual daily routine.
+By maintaining their walks and feeding rituals and giving them places to retreat and a little extra attention, you’ll hopefully make for a thoroughly enjoyable Christmas for you and your dog.